alba-contfern/pKa_sort/sort_pKa/README.md

 import pka_sort as pk
 ```

-You can then call on the function using `pk.main` in order to use it.
+You can then call on any of the functions using `pk.function`.